Boris-Barboris/dsubs/arch/Roadmap.rst

         + selection moving my shift+left\right keys.
         + handle end and home keys.
         + handle ctrl+a.
+    - Password textfield (characters hidden).
     - Text box (readonly, multiline).
 Has a scroll bar, word wrap.
-        - words separated by spaces, lines are wrapped only on spaces.
+        - words separated by spaces or tabs, lines are wrapped on spaces or tabs, with no additional indent.
         - very long words (one word longer whole line) wrapped using dash.
         - tab character correctly displayed.
+        - vertical scroll by mouse wheel.
     ?
 Window - essentialy, floating closable div.
 Maybe even resizable.
     - Image - generic render target to display graphical information.
-        No need for fancy scaling or zooming, just display image.
+        No need for fancy scaling or zooming, just display image, no matter how warped.
     - (nested) dropdown list - may well be just a panel-div, but some sugar would be nice.
     + use viewport to force element boundaries and provide guaranteed